-To report crimes in progress or police, fire, or medical emergencies on campus or at UCDHS:
+To report a crime in progress, or police, fire, or medical emergencies on campus or at UC Davis Health:

-- If calling from a cell phone, dial 530-752-1230 to reach campus police; at UCDHS, call 916-734-2555.
-We encourage you to program this as a one-touch number on your phone (if you dial 9-1-1 from some cell phones it may take longer to connect your call and determine your location). - If calling from any land-line phone on the UC Davis campus or at UCDHS, including pay phones, dial 9-1-1 (this will connect you directly to the UC Davis Police Department's Public Safety Dispatch Center).
+- If calling campus police from a cell phone, call 530-752-1230 (Davis campus); call 916-734-2555 (UC Davis Health).
+We encourage you to program this as a one-touch number on your phone (if you dial 911 from some cell phones it may take longer to connect your call and determine your location). - If calling from any land-line phone on the UC Davis campus or at UC Davis Health, including pay phones, dial 911 (this will connect you directly to the UC Davis Police Department's Public Safety Dispatch Center).

-On campus or at UCDHS, if you dial 9-1-1 from a land-line phone or use a yellow emergency telephone, the dispatcher or operator can locate the phone from which you are calling and will dispatch a police officer.
-If there is a fire and no telephone is available, activate one of the fire alarms located throughout campus and UCDHS.
+On the UC Davis campus or at UC Davis Health, if you dial 911 from a land-line phone or use a yellow emergency telephone, the dispatcher or operator can locate the phone from which you are calling and will dispatch a police officer.
+If there is a fire and no telephone is available, activate one of the fire alarms located throughout campus and UC Davis Health.